cikeddy/SI507_Final/README.md

 1. When the application is running the following will be visible in the terminal ![picture of local server runnning](images/app_run.JPG)
 2. When you are on the [home page](http://localhost:5000/home) you should see the following ![the homepage of the exercise generator project](images/homepage.JPG)

-3. From the home page you can chose to search by exercise, muscle, or randomly generate an exercise.
+3. From the home page you can chose to search by exercise, by muscle, or randomly generate an exercise.
 You can also view a full list of exercises by clicking the "View all exercises" button or you can view a full list of muscles by clicking the "View all muscles" button.
     - VIEW ALL EXERCISES button will take you to a page that looks like this ![the view all exercises page](images/all_exercises.JPG)
     - VIEW ALL MUSCLES button will take you to a page that looks like this ![the view all muscles page](images/all_muscles.JPG)
 4. You can start by searching `Cable Neck Flexion`, `Triceps Dip`, or another exercise you find on the full list of exercises
     - The search page for exercises will look like this ![the exercise search page](images/exercise_search.JPG)
     - The results page of an exercise will look like this ![an exercise search result page](images/exercise_result.JPG)
     - You can expand the accordion menu by clicking on panels to find out more information about an exercise ![expanding the accordion menu of the exercise search result page](images/accordion.JPG)
+5. You can also start by searching for a muscle, such as `pectoralis major, clavicular`, on the muscle search page.
-5. Alternatively, you can randomly pull data about an exercise and search for the target muscle to find other related exercises
+6. Alternatively, you can randomly pull data about an exercise and search for the target muscle to find other related exercises
     - The search page for muscles will look like this ![a muscles search page](images/muscle_search.JPG)
     - The result page for a muscle search will look like this ![a muscles search result page](images/muscle_result.JPG)